 Carriage of bicycles

-- As a rule, bicycles are carried free of charge on RMV services.
+- As a rule, bicycles, e-scooter and co. are carried free of charge on RMV services.

 - Passengers have no entitlement to take their bikes with them onto the service.

 - Wheelchair users and passengers with pushchairs always have priority.

 - (Electrically operated) scooters are treated like bicycles.

 - Transport companies can limit cycle carriage to specific times or exclude cycle carriage from specific trains and buses.

 - Folded up, folding bikes and scooters are considered to be a piece of luggage and may be carried along in buses and trains with no time limitation.